pdrew32/Cafe-Casa-Martinez/README.md

 # Key Goals
 1. Optimize the renewal schedule to minimize inter-year variation in production.
-2. Determine which quantities correlate with yearly production and to consult with Café Casa Martinez about using this information to maximize production.
-Secondary goals include investigating what is required to make a profit each year.
+2. Determine which quantities correlate with yearly production.
+3. Train a machine learning algorithm to predict whether the company should expect to make a profit in any given year.

 # Summary of Results
-1. Sticking with the optimal plant renewal schedule is the single most important factor to maximize production.
+1. Planting new fields and renewing fields on time are the two most important factors Café Casa Martinez can do to maximize production.
+These factors correlate more strongly with production than rainfall.
 2. May rainfall totals correlate with production per plant and total production.
+Rainfall in this month is the only one that correlates with production.
+3. I present a weather forecasting model to predict rainfall on the farm.
+This may be used to predict whether a profit should be expected at the end of the year.

 # Steps
 First, I cleaned the data, formatted them as pandas dataframes, and saved them for future use in other scripts.
 The script that performs these steps can be found [here](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/clean_data.py).
 Next, I performed exploratory data analysis to determine which features might correlate with interesting target variables.
 I calculated Pearson correlation coefficients and P-values between all parameters.
 The Pearson correlation coefficient is a measure of the linear correlation between features in the dataset.
 Pearson correlation coefficient values closer to 1 (or -1) are highly correlated and values closer to 0 are uncorrelated.
 The following table summarizes the strongest correlations between features and potential target variables of interest: